moniquecardoso25/Data-Science-Projects/README.md

 - Evaluation model
 -
 **Results:**
-- Understanding of the Business problem.
+- Understanding of the Business problem
-- Explored dataset through the graphics.
+- Explored dataset through the graphics
-- Conducted feature engineering to improve the model performance.
+- Conducted feature engineering to improve the model performance
 - Utilized three machine learning models, in which Logistic Regression had the best performance related to others.
 - Achieved 99.96% of Accuracy using Logistic Regression and 99.95% with MLP Classifier.